 The Air Force core values of integrity first, service before self, and excellence in all we do provide a foundation and help guide Airmen in life.
 The 158th Fighter Wing Sexual Assault Prevention and Response (SAPR) Program of the Vermont Air National Guard (VTANG) is committed to respond to and stop incidents of sexual assault through: awareness and prevention training, collaboration, victim advocacy, response, reporting and accountability.
 Sexual assault violates good order and discipline, erodes unit cohesion, and destroys trust; directly impacting mission readiness.

 Report a sexual assault to a Sexual Assault Response Coordinator (SARC) or SAPR Victim Advocate (VA).
-You can disclose that you have been sexually assaulted to a Chaplin, healthcare professional or the Director of Psychological Health.
+You can also disclose that you have been sexually assaulted to a Chaplain, healthcare professional or the Director of Psychological Health.
 ONLY SARC/SAPR VAs can accept official Restricted (RR) or Unrestricted (UR) Reports.

 Know that an independent investigation can arise from third party disclosures.
-Commanders, First Sergeants, Supervisory Chain, AF Instructors, Law Enforcement, and Military OneSource are all Mandatory Reports and must report.
+Commanders, First Sergeants, Supervisory Chain, Air Force Instructors, Law Enforcement, and Military OneSource are all Mandatory Reports and must report.

 Unrestricted Report: A service member can disclose, without requesting confidentiality or restricted reporting, that he or she has been the victim of sexual assault.
 Under these circumstances, the victim’s report and any details provided to the SARC, Healthcare Personnel, a SAPR VA, command authorities, or other persons are reported to law enforcement and may be used to initiate the official investigative process.